 She was active in the American Bar Association, Judicial Division, serving on the Executive Committee of the National Conference of Federal Trial Judges (2010-2013).
 She was also active in the National Association of Women Judges, having served as an officer, director, and board member for many years and having received the Vaino Spencer Leadership Award in October 2007.
-Her book The Bankruptcy Card and How to Play It, (copyright 2003), focusing on practical solutions to bankruptcy issues frequently confronted by federal and state non-bankruptcy judges, was published by the National Association of Women Judges and is utilized by The National Association of Women Judges and the National Conference of Bankruptcy Judges in various programs around the country.
+Her book "The Bankruptcy Card and How to Play It," (2003), focusing on practical solutions to bankruptcy issues frequently confronted by federal and state non-bankruptcy judges, was published by the National Association of Women Judges and is utilized by The National Association of Women Judges and the National Conference of Bankruptcy Judges in various programs around the country.
 Prior to becoming a Bankruptcy Judge, she was a senior-level counsel for First Wisconsin Corporation (1982-1986), and an associate attorney with Otterbourg, Steindler, Houston & Rosen in New York City (1979-1982).
-She is a graduate of Mount Holyoke College, South Hadley, Massachusetts (B.A.), and New York Law School (JD, cum laude)(member, Law Review).
-She serves as an Adjunct Professor, teaching a course in Topics in Bankrutpcy Law.
+She serves as an adjunct professor at ASU, teaching the course Topics in Bankrutpcy Law.